michaelzetune/Bank-Regression-with-R/README.md

 vif(model1) # returns error, fix is below
 ```

-### VIF returns an error with aliased coefficients, so we need to find where the perfect multicollinearity is:
+#### VIF returns an error with aliased coefficients, so we need to find where the perfect multicollinearity is:
 ```R
 alias(model1)
 ```

-### We find that loan is "unknown" *if and only if* housing if "unknown".
+#### We find that loan is "unknown" *if and only if* housing is "unknown".
 So we should eliminate rows from the dataset where housing is unknown
 ```R
 marketing <- subset(marketing, marketing$housing != 'unknown')
 model1 <- glm(made.account ~ ., data=marketing, family='binomial')
 alias(model1)
 ```

-### Now use a correlation matrix to verify minimal multicollinearity in general:
+#### Now use a correlation matrix to verify minimal multicollinearity in general:
 ```R
 marketing.numeric.bool <- unlist(lapply(marketing, is.numeric))
 marketing.numeric <- marketing[ , marketing.numeric.bool]